Strategy: Increasing Opportunities to Respond

 - How might you incorporate some of what you saw and liked about how she explained the lesson in your classroom?

-- This is an example of a teacher using “yes knocks” for students to respond to an academic question.
+- This is an example of students using a hand shake/yes knock to respond to the teacher’s academic question.

 - This teacher provides an opportunity to respond by letting all students answer the question and show her on their chest.

 - Notice how quickly the students respond, providing the teacher with quick feedback on whether everyone understands.

 Reinke, W., Herman, K., & Sprick, R. (2011).
 Motivational interviewing for effective classroom management: The classroom check-up.
 New York, NY: The Guilford Press.

 Sprick, R. (2009).
 CHAMPS: A proactive and positive approach to classroom management.
 Eugene, OR: Pacific Northwest Publishing.